 Recommended Lashing to Secure Webbing Straps.

-Watch us tie the lashing by viewing the video at the top of the page!
+Watch us tie the lashing by viewing the video above!
 If you learn this lashing you'll never have a jammed knot, your ropes will last a long time, and you'll save time.
-Wrap webbing straps one or more times around tree and bring loops together in line with the opposite tree.
+Wrap webbing straps one or more times around the tree and bring loops together in line with the opposite tree.
 Pass rope ends through webbing loops.
-Adjust hammock until centered and ridge line is level and under light tension.
+Adjust the hammock until it is centered and the ridge line is level and under light tension.
 Wrap the loose rope end completely around the tensioned support rope and then drop rope end down into the space between the webbing loops and the tree.

 Tighten any slack in the lashing.
-Repeat lashing at least 3 more times in this "figure 8" pattern and tie off with two half hitches leaving at least 6"/15 cm of rope.
+Repeat lashing at least three more times in this "figure 8" pattern and tie it off with two half hitches leaving at least 6"/15 cm of rope.
 Entrance should be at chair height under tension of your weight.

-For foul weather, adjust hammock width by changing angle of side elastics.
+For foul weather, adjust your rainproof hammock width by changing the angle of side elastics.